jrwesch/FoodAndDrink/README.md

 For this project we used HTML, CSS with Bulma framework, JavaScript, and two APIs.
 One API used a full key while the other used a simple test key.
 There are no alerts, confirms, or prompts.

+The user story for this project is:

+As a ... home cook
+I want ... to find recipes for meals and drinks using ingredients I already have So that ...
+I don't have to order out or go to the store

 ## Site Preview

 ![Screenshot of Food And Drink Recipe Finder](./assets/images/preview-blank.png)